England | Scotland | Wales | Northern Ireland | Ireland

 Pertussis Vaccination - You should receive this at a midwife appointment between 16 and 32 weeks.

 Smokefree Services for pregnant women - 0141 201 2335 or text QUIT to 07796 937679

 Domestic Abuse Helpline - 0800 027 1234 (24 hours)

 Riverside Baby Club - Mondays 11am-12.30pm - speak to your Health Visitor for more information.

 Most blood tests need to be done in the morning or early afternoon to ensure they get to the hospital lab in time for processing.
 Our healthcare assistant has appointments most mornings from 08:30 to 12:00 for all blood tests.
 Some later slots are also available.
 Again appointments can be booked at reception or over the phone.

 Please advise the receptionist if you require to be fasted and we will try and give you an earlier time.

 Child Health Clinics

-On Tuesday afternoon from 14:00 to 15:30 we have a child health clinic.
-These appointments with Dr Gilsenan or Dr Kidd are reserved for Six week baby checks.
+On Tuesday morning from 09:30 to 11:30 we have a child health clinic.
+These appointments with Dr Gilsenan are reserved for Six week baby checks.
 Your health visitor will organise this with you when they visit after the baby is born.

 Child Immunisation Clinics